smcaleese/resume-analyzer/docs/proposal/proposal.md

 There should be no need for any non-standard hardware for the development or deployment of the application.

-With the advent of cloud hosting and storage, it is no longer necessary to have onsite server hardware.
+With the advent of cloud hosting and storage, it is no longer necessary to have on-site server hardware.
 We plan to make use of a cloud hosting provider such as Amazon EC2 to deploy the application for use.

 ### Learning Challenges

 There are lots of new skills that will need to be learned for this project and some old skills which will need to be refined and improved to achieve our goals.

-In terms of new skills, we will need to learn ways of sourcing the data our application needs such as web scraping and API usage.
+In terms of new skills, we will need to learn methods of sourcing the data our application needs such as web scraping and API usage.
 We will need to learn effective data storage techniques to handle the large volumes of data which will be needed for later data analysis and to enable the efficient retrieval of relevant information from our data store.
 We will need to learn machine learning and data analysis approaches for extracting meaningful and valuable information from the data we collect and to implement features such as the parsing of keywords, sentiment analysis, error correction and many others.
 We will also need to learn how to develop effective search algorithms for retrieving job listings from our data store.

 Existing skills that will need to be improved include React, API development for our server and skills related to Python.
 React is a big one as it will make up the front end of our application and we hope to deliver a solid and reliable application built with best practices.
 We also need to improve our knowledge of web APIs - both developing and using them.
 We have some experience with web APIs from past projects and INTRA but they were in Java with Spring so learning how to do it in Python will be a new challenge.
 Finally, although we both have extensive experience using Python, our experience using the language in the context of machine learning and data analysis is limited so we will need to learn how the language is used for those tasks.